niente010/MDEF_website/docs/term2/DigitalPrototyping.md

 ### **Soft Robotics Techinques**

-==#1 MOLD TECHNIQUE==
+==#1 MOULD TECHNIQUE==

 : ![](../images/DP05.GIF){: .image-45-size-left} ![](../images/DP06.GIF){: .image-45-size-right}
+<div style="clear: both;"></div>

-: We first tried with a mold, leaving some space on the inside to let the air inflate, and a thinner layer to close the structure.
+: We first tried with a mould, leaving some space on the inside to let the air inflate, and a thinner layer to close the structure.
 We then used gelatine and pressed the structure for 1 night to attach the two layers together.

 : !!! tip "Comment"
         Comment: Even tough the other layer was a bit too thick, and the thin one was not so flexible, we managed to inflate the soft robot.
 The gelatine-glue technique worked but the soft-robot still has some leaks.